-Emily Yue is a filmmaker and film editor currently based in Boston.
+Emily Yue is a filmmaker and film editor currently based in Cambridge, MA.
 Emily's work is rooted in centering marginalized voices with an intersectional lens, and has been supported by the Sundance Institute, the Points North Institute, and the LEF Foundation.
 Emily has directed and co-directed several short films, including Good Harvest (2020), A Film About Film in Ten Parts (2020), and BLOWW (2019).

 In addition to editing, Emily likes to go outside sometimes (!) and make no-frills verité documentaries with friends as a sound recordist or cinematographer.
 Inquire within!